itSHOWCASE Exhibitor Area

 - Venues will be open for Exhibitors from 8.00am.

 - Set-up from 8am-9.45am.
-At some venues set up the day before may be available, please contact Gary for details the week prior to the event date.
+At some venues set up the day before may be available, please contact Charlotte for details the week prior to the event date.

 - All stands must be in place by 9.45am due to Health & Safety, see H&S section.